gabichuelas/gabichuelas.github.io/_pages/about.md

 I also have ~10 years of experience working in the cycling industry in the form of bicycle mechanics & retail sales.

 When I'm not glued to my computer following every interesting rabbit-hole, I'm probably out riding my bike, planning a backpacking trip, or paddling the rivers and springs of north central Florida with my best pup, Noodle.

-This site is pretty new.
-Bear with me.
+_This site is pretty new.
+Bear with me._

+# Contact #

+Say hi at **gmendez90@gmail.com**.
+You can also find me on [Github](http://github.com/gabichuelas) and [LinkedIn](https://www.linkedin.com/in/gabymendez/).
+Cheers :)